 “Homosexuality is immoral because God says so” or “Affirmative Action should be abolished” or “All (or Blue) Lives Matter” or “Your biological sex is female so your gender is female no matter what” simply can’t (or shouldn’t, in my view) be classified as hate speech worthy of expulsion or prosecution under hate crime laws, and thus should be permissible anywhere on campuses, even if we find them ignorant and offensive.
-When they are uttered we can engage with the speakers in a friendly manner and try to explain why certain views strip people of their dignity — not try to restrict such speech before it’s even voiced by making it socially taboo.
+When they are uttered we can engage with the speakers in a civil manner and try to explain why certain views strip people of their dignity — not try to restrict such speech before it’s even voiced by making it socially taboo.

 This is important for a couple reasons.
 First, while some of us liberals may be tired of hearing about it, free speech is a right that must be protected; like most all rights, it needs to have limitations, but it’s highly valuable to all of us.
 Most of us understand the devastating impact restricting speech has had on oppressed groups throughout history, people being imprisoned or murdered for daring to demand this or that right or saying this or that is scientifically true.
 Many socialists were imprisoned and many atheists executed for speaking up.
 Today, we liberals wish to voice our opinions boldly.
 Free speech is something we have to extend to others if we desire it for ourselves.
 It’s the right thing to do and avoids hypocrisy.

 Second, universities are places of learning where you should be met with viewpoints you think are dead wrong, as conservatives often correctly point out, but even more important in such a space you learn how to defend your views while people who are ignorant and prejudiced are exposed to you.
 That interaction with the “Other” is a key to eradicating the very views that offend you and devalue your humanity.
 It’s a chance to change people for the better, but it seems less likely to happen if you first insist on censoring the people you’re trying to communicate with.
-We need respectful, reasoned engagement.
+We really do need respectful, reasoned engagement.

 In some places, safe spaces have simply gone too far.
 At American University, for example, after bananas were hung from little nooses on the day a black student government president took office, student protests made several demands to the university president, who agreed to them.
 One was to designate a new cafe on campus as a sanctuary for people of color for the rest of the semester (admittedly, a matter of days).
 The cafe, called The Bridge, was originally intended to be open to all students.
 Similar requests have been made at Oberlin College, Evergreen State, and elsewhere, and private businesses have attempted to keep out Trump voters and cops.

-Now, I care a great deal about racial justice, about creating a society where black people have the same opportunities and privileges as whites, unburdened by present racism or the Jim Crow poverty passed on to them.
+I care a great deal about racial justice, about creating a society where black people have the same opportunities and privileges as whites, unburdened by present racism or the Jim Crow poverty passed on to them.
 I recognize my own privilege: the one not experiencing the storm needs no shelter.
 And I don’t want to ignore the psychological and emotional needs of people who experience hate crimes or microaggressions alike.
 But a public space where whites simply aren’t supposed to go?
-While not enacted in the name of racial superiority and supremacy, is not segregation in the name of shelter from the racist storm nevertheless wrong?
+While not enacted in the name of racial superiority and supremacy, is not segregation in the name of shelter from the racist storm nevertheless morally questionable?
 Isn’t segregation wrong no matter who does it?
 Do we want to give racists a “they are doing it so we can too” card of justification?
 We should be a bit more cautious of any type of exclusion in public spaces.
 Opposing this decision seems like the right thing to do, and it avoids hypocrisy and the opening of a dangerous door — most of us liberals are horrified at the idea of the return of Jim Crow segregation.
 At times I feel we are moving in that direction anyway, so the white backlash (“we can do it too”) would likely be severe, a disaster for race relations that would leave many people of color hurt.
-Safe groups, protests, and seeking real punishments seem like more moral goals and strategies to address injustices, among others.
+Safe groups, protests, and seeking real punishments seem like more moral goals and strategies to address injustices, among many others.